joshstromayer/stellar_stage_predictor/README.md

 ## Contributing

-If you would like to contribute, feel free to 'fork' the repostitory and make all the changes you would like.
+If you would like to contribute, feel free to 'fork' the reposititory and make all the changes you would like.
 Here are some ideas for you to get started:
-- Use a different dataset, to trainand test the model on different data, possibly with different parameters.
+- Use a different dataset, to train and test the model on different data, possibly with different parameters.
 - Change the styling of the website, make it custom to your liking...
 - Adjust the JavaScript code to change the output to the user (numerical output, a graph, etc.).